bigchaindb/bigchaindb/docs/source/appendices/install-with-lxd.md

 `cat install.sh | lxc exec bigchaindb /bin/bash`

-If you followed the commands correctly, you will have successfully created an LXC container (using LXD) that can get you up and running with bigchainDB in <5 minutes (depending on how long it takes to download all the packages).
+If you followed the commands correctly, you will have successfully created an LXC container (using LXD) that can get you up and running with BigchainDB in <5 minutes (depending on how long it takes to download all the packages).

 From this point onwards, you can follow the [Python Example](https://bigchaindb.readthedocs.io/en/latest/drivers-clients/python-server-api-examples.html) .